Documentation

 # is_vpn - Whether the IP is a VPN Exit Node

-The field is_vpn has the datatype boolean.
+The field is_vpn determines whether the IP address is a VPN Exit Node and has datatype boolean.

 # is_abuser - Whether the IP committed abusive actions